What are the main tasks for Olaf Scholz and Germany's new government? | DW | 09.12.2021

 The coalition aims to make Germany fit for the digital future and dismantle current bureaucratic hurdles.
 The three parties want to start by reforming administrative structures.
 The SPD, the Greens and the FDP see digitalization and transparency within the public sector as the way to achieve that.
 Their aim is to speed up approval processes, particularly when it comes to infrastructure projects.

-The new coalition wants to replace the unemployment payment scheme known as Hartz IV with what they call a citizen's income.
+The new coalition wants to replace the current unemployment benefits scheme known as Hartz IV with what they call a citizen's income.
 In 2022, it will be raised to €449 a month for a single person — an increase of €3.

 Germany's population is aging.
 The incoming coalition has agreed to keep the retirement age at 67.
 Pensions should not drop beneath 48% of current average income levels.
 For the next four years, pension contributions will stay frozen at 20%.